Sunscreen touch-up

 Quick answer

-Yes, you can blot before reapplying sunscreen if your skin is visibly oily.
-Press lightly to lift surface oil, then reapply sunscreen according to your sunscreen label.
+Yes, blot before reapplying sunscreen if your skin is visibly oily.
+Press oil blotting sheets lightly, avoid rubbing, then reapply sunscreen according to the label and let the new SPF layer settle.

 Why blotting before sunscreen can help